amoddhopavkar2/Sudoku/README.md

 # Sudoku Python
- Solve a Sudoku puzzle using Backtracking
+ Built a GUI based application to find solution to any Sudoku puzzle using backtracking algorithm.
+GUI created using Pygame library.